MicrosoftLearning/mslearn-mlops/documentation/01-pipeline-job.md

 ## Tasks

 In the **experimentation** folder, you'll find a Jupyter notebook which reads a local data file and uses it to train a classification model.
+In the **src** folder, you'll find a template for a Python script and a YAML file to define a pipeline.

-- Convert the Jupyter notebook to three scripts.
+- Convert the Jupyter notebook to at least two scripts.
 - Run the scripts as a **pipeline** in Azure Machine Learning.
+Create a YAML file to define the pipeline.
 - Trigger the pipeline using the CLI v2 using the Cloud Shell or a local terminal.
-- Use the registered **dataset** in the Azure Machine Learning workspace as input to the pipeline.
+- Use the registered **data** asset in the Azure Machine Learning workspace as input to the pipeline.
 - Run the pipeline using an Azure Machine Learning **compute instance** (don't forget to stop it when done).

 > **Tip:**